Khushi0512/Advanced-Computational-Framework-for-Terahertz-Inverse-Imaging-in-Stratified-Biomedical-Media/README.md

 **First 2D Inverse THz Imaging of skin hydration Gradient for the ε_r range of 6-9**

 # Programs Descriptions:
-**Below described files are to be obligatorily simulated in MATLAB environment** **All the programs simulated in MATLAB can be extracted in a graphical as well as xlsx format and can be later used for final Simulation in Python Environment.**
+**Below described files are to be obligatorily simulated in MATLAB environment.**
+**The output fot all the programs simulated in MATLAB can be extracted in a graphical as well as xlsx format and can be later used for final Simulation in Python Environment.**

 File **"THz_Pulse_Sourse.m"** Defines the mathematical aspect for the required input Pulse.
 The pulse's behavior and path can be witnessed and traced via the output graph generated on running the file.